PANTHEONtech/StoneWork/docs/SWCTL.md

 most commonly used flags are:

 * `-D` or `--debug`: Enables debug mode, which prints additional debugging information to the console.
-* `-L` or `--loglevel`: Sets the logging level.
+* `-L` or `--log-level`: Sets the logging level.
 Valid values are debug, info, warning, and error.
 * `--color`: Sets the color mode of the output.
 Valid values are auto, always, and never.

 ### Commands